-Oregon Indian Tribal Gaming and EmploymentJanuary 24, 2020 In 1987, the U.S. Supreme Court affirmed the authority of tribal governments to establish gaming operations independent of state regulation, provided that the state in question permits some form of gaming.
+Oregon Indian Tribal Gaming and EmploymentOctober 13, 2021 In 1987, the U.S. Supreme Court affirmed the authority of tribal governments to establish gaming operations independent of state regulation, provided that the state in question permits some form of gaming.
 Congress took up the issue of tribal gaming and conducted a series of hearings, ultimately culminating in the passage of the Indian Gaming Regulatory Act of 1988 (IGRA).

 The National Indian Gaming Commission (NIGC) – www.nigc.gov – is an independent federal regulatory agency of the United States that was established pursuant to the IGRA.
 The NIGC website provides a list of gaming tribes and reports on tribal gaming revenue.
 According to the NIGC, there are eight Indian casinos operating in Oregon.

-Nationally, the Indian gaming industry has grown from one that produced $5.5 billion in total revenues in 1995, to one that reached $33.7 billion in 2018.
-Since 2014, the Indian gaming industry has experienced 4.3 percent growth annually.
-The most recent Indian gaming statistics, provided by the NIGC, indicate that in 2018 there were 520 Indian gaming establishments in the United States associated with 247 tribes across 29 states.
+Nationally, the Indian gaming industry has grown from one that produced $5.5 billion in total revenues in fiscal year (FY) 1995, to one that reached $34.6 billion in FY 2019.
+Between 2014 and 2019, the Indian gaming industry experienced 4.1% growth annually.
+The most recent Indian gaming statistics, provided by the NIGC, indicate that in FY 2020 there were 524 Indian gaming establishments in the United States associated with 248 tribes across 29 states.
+Gaming industry revenue fell to $27.8 billion in FY 2020, a loss of 19.5% or $6.7 billion.

-California and Northern Nevada alone generated $9.3 billion in gaming revenues at 73 Indian gaming operations.
-In Alaska, Idaho, Oregon, and Washington, Indian tribes operated 55 gaming facilities and generated $3.7 billion in revenues.
-Nationally, tribal gaming operations with revenues in excess of $250 million accounted for 47 percent of Indian gaming revenue in 2018 but represented just 6.8 percent of gaming operations, numbering 34.
+California and Northern Nevada alone generated $9.7 billion in FY 2019, with 76 Indian gaming operations reporting gaming revenues.
+In FY 2020, gaming revenues in California and Northern Nevada dropped to $8.4 billion (-13.2%).
+In the Portland region, which includes Alaska, Idaho, Oregon, and Washington, Indian tribes operated 57 gaming facilities and generated $3.8 billion in FY 2019.
+Gaming revenues in the Portland region fell to $3.1 billion in FY 2020, a drop of 18.3%.
+Nationally, tribal gaming operations with revenues of $250 million and over accounted for 45.2% of Indian gaming revenue in FY 2019 but represented just 6.3% of gaming operations, numbering 33.
+Only 22 gaming operations produced revenues of $250 million and over in FY 2020.

 The contributions of Indian gaming to Oregon’s economy were analyzed by ECONorthwest over 2012 and 2013.
 According to the report, Indian tribal gaming stimulated more than $1.4 billion in total economic output statewide, supporting 11,510 jobs and $237.1 million in wages and benefits.
 Grants and donations from Indian tribes to local charities totaled $6.9 million in 2013.